ncshy/Linux-Investigations/investigate_preempt_count/README.md

 2) Process 2 gets scheduled and runs until it's time slice is complete

-3) Process 3 is scheduled and an interrupt occurs, because the read has completed.
+3) Process 3 is scheduled and is executing code in the kernel, when an interrupt occurs because the read has completed.
 Upon handling the interrupt and returning from the interrupt, if preemption is enabled, the blocked process 1 can be rescheduled back on the CPU before Process 3 completes it's current sequence of operations.
 ```